-unless the driver is restricted to a shorter period for medical reasons.
+^{} unless the driver is restricted to a shorter period for medical reasons.

-- 3.6.3 The licensing authority will follow the C1 exemption guidance (as updated from time to time) when considering the medical fitness of new applicants with insulin dependent diabetes or existing licence holders diagnosed with insulin dependent diabetes during the currency of their licence. - 3.6.4 A medical and eye test document required under Section 3.6.2 must be no older than 3 months at the time a valid new driver application is determined. - 3.6.5 Where there is reasonable doubt over a driver's fitness, the authority may direct the driver for a medical examination by a specified registered medical practitioner at any time.
+- 3.6.4 A medical and eye test document required under Section 3.6.2 must be no older than 3 months at the time a valid new driver application is determined. - 3.6.5 Where there is reasonable doubt over a driver's fitness, the authority may direct the driver for a medical examination by a specified registered medical practitioner at any time.